-Mild IVF is different to Natural IVF as stimulating drugs are given with the aim of collecting 2-10 eggs - but usually a much lower dosage and for a shorter duration than conventional IVF.
+Mild IVF is different to Natural IVF as stimulating drugs are given with the aim of achieving a mild response.
 The process and benefits are as follows:

-- Mild IVF women will complete a 5-9 day course of low stimulation drugs (as opposed to daily medication for up to 6 weeks with conventional IVF)
+- Mild IVF women will complete a 5-9 day course of fewer stimulation drugs

 - Shorter overall treatment process (approx.2 weeks)